carsonmulligan/my-stories-and-poems/README.md

 ## Chapter One
-_ Jean-Pierre returns to an agricultural science conference in Fukuoka.
-His doubts about academic research_
 ----
 A moving slimmer of light woke Jean-Pierre from under the tree.
 He looked out over the port's afternoon lethargy.
 He looked down at the grass that felt like Great Lakes fescue and laughed, how many PhD theses have been written about whatever the scientific name of this Japanese grass was.
 He moved onto his belly, forearms on the ground, face just above the grass parted the grass to let the light shine onto the soil.
 Jean-Pierre saw the small rocks, thought about the PH levels, the nitrogen, all the things people like him measured.
 He knew this place was healthy though and knew that the tree and the grass were all apart of the same system.
 He knew this intuitively and heard the long, low bellow of a tanker horn.
 He opened his eyes and felt he knew the way.